 - Continue posting new episodes.

 - If your site is in trial, a podcast can't be submitted to or subscribed to via Apple Podcasts.
-To proceed, upgrade to paid service.
+To proceed, publish your site.

 - A podcast can't be submitted to Apple Podcasts if you have a site-wide password or if the podcast's Blog Page has a page password.
 To proceed, remove your site-wide or page password.